TritonVM/triton-vm/specification/src/operational-stack-table.md

   Since the memory pointer for the Op Stack table, `osp` can change by at most one per cycle, it is possible to enforce a full sorting using AIR constraints.
 2. Correct inner-sorting within contiguous regions.
   Specifically, the rows within each contiguous region of constant memory pointer should be sorted for clock cycle.
-  This property is established by the clock jump difference lookup argument.
+  This property is established by the clock jump difference [Lookup Argument](lookup-argument.md).
-  In a nutshell, every difference of consecutive clock cycles that
-  a) occurs within one contiguous block of constant memory pointer, and
-  b) is greater than 1, is shown itself to be a valid clock cycle through a separate cross-table argument.
+  In a nutshell, every difference of consecutive clock cycles that occurs within one contiguous block of constant memory pointer is shown itself to be a valid clock cycle through a separate cross-table argument.
-  The construction is described in more details in [Memory Consistency](memory-consistency.md#memory-like-tables).

 # Arithmetic Intermediate Representation